Baloo: A Large-Scale Hybrid Soft Robotic Torso for Whole-Arm Manipulation: Methods

+This discussion will follow the step-by-step assembly process shown in Fig. \ref{fig:lego_steps}.
+For added clarity, specific components are also enumerated in Fig. \ref{fig:exploded}.

-In order to constrain the length of the joint, we rigidly attach an aluminum end fitting (Fig. \ref{fig:exploded}, \#7) to each end of the aramid rope.
-A steel ball bearing is embedded into the rope weave (Fig. \ref{fig:steelball1}), inserted into the the end fitting (Fig. \ref{fig:steelball2}), and epoxied together.
-We observed from experimental testing that addition of a steel ball increases the tensile strength of the spine assembly by about 50\% over epoxy alone.
+Fig. \ref{fig:spine} illustrates the spine of the compliant joints, consisting of a series of Polyethylene terephthalate glycol (PET-G) spacers (Fig. \ref{fig:exploded}, \#2) stacked around an aramid rope (Fig. \ref{fig:exploded}, \#11).
+The spacers have several holes to facilitate internal routing of wires and air supply tubing.
+To constrain the joint’s length, an aluminum end fitting (Fig. \ref{fig:exploded}, \#7) is rigidly attached to each end of the aramid rope.
+The end fitting is a cylindrical bar with a conical hole at one end.
+A steel ball bearing, embedded within the rope weave (Fig. \ref{fig:steelball1}), is inserted into the conical hole of the end fitting (Fig. \ref{fig:steelball2}) and secured with epoxy to prevent the rope fibers from unraveling.
+Experimental testing showed that incorporating a steel ball increases the tensile strength of the spine assembly by approximately 50\% compared to epoxy alone.
+The rope length is slightly shorter than the resting length of the pneumatic chambers, ensuring that the fully assembled joint places the rope under tension.

+Fig. \ref{fig:foam} shows the integration of open-cell polyethylene foam sheets (Fig. \ref{fig:exploded}, \#3) between each plastic spacer.
+The foam serves two key functions: 1) it maintains equal spacing between the spacers as the joint deflects and 2) it absorbs energy, acting as a mechanical damper within the joint.

+To actuate the joint, we use a set of blow-molded Polyethylene Terephthalate (PET) pressure chambers featuring an accordion-like structure that enables bending, elongation, and compression (Fig. \ref{fig:exploded}, \#4).
+These chambers are arranged antagonistically in a ‘+’ pattern to allow for stiffness modulation.
+Each chamber is integrated into the spine, with spacers aligning with grooves in the accordion structure, as shown in Fig. \ref{fig:bellows}.